+Today we’re discussing questions a literary agent might ask you when they’re considering offering literary representation.
 Thank you to Susan who, in the comments for my last post 10 Questions to Ask When Offered Representation, wanted to know the opposite: What questions might an agent have for a potential client?
-There’s no way I can speak comprehensively for everyone in the industry on this one, but here’s what I’m often curious about, and why.
+There’s no way I can speak comprehensively for everyone in the industry on this one, but as a former literary agent, here’s what I was often curious about, and why.

 A little more about yourself: All that crazy stuff you left out of your query bio?
 Give it to me here!
 Just kidding.
 I don’t want your entire life story on the call, but I am curious about you as a persona and about your sense of humor, sensibilities, storytelling abilities off the cuff (no pressure!).
 I’d rather have one or two cool and unique facts about you that are memorable than the dry this-is-where-I-went-to-college spiel.
 In turn, I usually take a few minutes to say what makes me tick.